nadirhamid/apache-whitelist-modwl-c/README.md

 More Examples
 ------------------
-You can find more examples in ./tests.
+You can find more examples in ./examples.

-More coming soon..